-VISIONAIR RETRACTABLE INSECT SCREENS FOR WINDOWS: Visionair is a revolutionary, slim line, pleated insect screen which has been developed for use on larger than average window openings.
+MONARCH WINDOW/VISIONAIR RETRACTABLE INSECT SCREENS FOR WINDOWS: It is a revolutionary, slim line, pleated insect screen which has been developed for use on small to large average size window openings.

 It is usually installed to slide horizontally, eliminating the need to reach up to the top of the window when operating the screen, but it can also be installed vertically.
 Our unique cord operating system allows you to gently slide the screen to any position in the window opening, without the need for a spring-loaded brake or manual locking device.

 Smooth Operation - A series of Kevlar cords assist in the motion of the screen making it smooth and easy to operate.

 Organise a call back from Your Local Insect Screen Technician

 To learn more about protecting your bathroom from bugs or Download a copy of our brochure